Conflict and Tension 1918-1939Exam Focus

 Typical questions you will face:

-• "Explain why the League of Nations was weak from the start" (8 marks, AO1+AO2) — This is the most commonly set question on this topic.
-Level 3 (5–6 marks) requires showing how weaknesses CONNECT — not just "the USA didn't join" but "the USA's absence meant economic sanctions were ineffective because aggressors could simply trade with America instead, which in turn meant the League had no credible deterrent against determined aggressors like Japan and Italy."
-Level 4 (7–8 marks) requires showing that structural weaknesses (unanimous voting, no army) compounded political weaknesses (USA absent, Britain and France's self-interest).
+• "Write an account of how the weaknesses of the League of Nations made it unable to deal with aggression" (8 marks, AO2) — Analytical narrative with causal links.
+Level 3 requires showing how weaknesses CONNECTED — not just "the USA didn't join" but "the USA's absence meant economic sanctions were ineffective because aggressors could simply trade with America instead."
+Level 4 requires sustained narrative linking structural and political weaknesses throughout.

 • "How far do you agree that the absence of the USA was the main reason the League of Nations was weak?"
-(12+4 SPaG marks, AO1+AO2) — The full essay.
-You must argue FOR (the USA's economic and military power would have transformed the League's credibility and enforcement capacity), argue AGAINST (the structural weaknesses — no army, unanimous voting, Britain and France's self-interest — existed independently of American membership and would have limited the League regardless), then reach a clear judgement explaining which factor was more fundamental.
+(16 marks, AO1+AO2) — Extended essay.
+Argue FOR (the USA's economic and military power would have transformed the League's credibility), argue AGAINST (structural weaknesses — no army, unanimous voting — existed independently of US membership), then reach a clear judgement.
+Note: this essay is 16 marks with NO separate SPaG allocation in Section C.

-What examiners want for Level 3 on the 8-mark question: A developed explanation showing the mechanism of weakness, not just its existence.
+What examiners want for Level 3 on the 8-mark account question: Clear causal connections between events.
 Don't write "the USA didn't join so the League was weak."
-Write: "The USA's absence was critical because without the world's largest economy, economic sanctions lacked real bite — aggressors could simply export to and import from America as normal.
-This meant that the League's main non-military deterrent — the threat of economic isolation — was hollow from the start."
+Write: "The USA's absence was critical because without the world's largest economy, economic sanctions lacked real bite — aggressors could simply trade with America as normal.
+This meant the League's main non-military deterrent was hollow from the start, which directly contributed to its failure over Manchuria in 1931."

-What examiners want for Level 4 on the 12-mark essay: A complex argument that links multiple weaknesses together.
-The strongest essays argue that the weaknesses were interconnected: "Although the USA's absence was the most damaging single weakness, it was not the only structural problem.
-Even if America had joined, the requirement for unanimous voting would still have allowed any single member to veto action against an aggressor — as Italy effectively did during the Corfu Incident (1923) by threatening to leave if the Council ruled against it.
-The League's architecture was fundamentally unsuited to confronting a determined great power, regardless of membership."
+What examiners want for Level 4 on the 16-mark essay: A complex argument linking multiple weaknesses together.
+The strongest essays argue that the weaknesses were interconnected: "Although the USA's absence was the most damaging single weakness, even with American membership the requirement for unanimous voting would still have allowed any member to veto action against an aggressor — as Italy demonstrated at Corfu in 1923."
+Reach a clear judgement about which factor was most fundamental.

-The judgement trap: Many students conclude the 12-mark essay with "therefore the League was weak for many reasons."
-This is not a judgement — it just restates the question.
-A real judgement identifies which factor was most important and explains why: "The structural weakness of unanimous voting was ultimately more damaging than the USA's absence, because even WITH American membership, the veto system meant the League could be paralysed by any one member with the will to obstruct."
+The judgement trap: Many students conclude the essay with "therefore the League was weak for many reasons."
+This restates the question rather than answering it.
+A real judgement identifies which factor was most important and explains why: "The structural weakness of unanimous voting was ultimately more damaging than the USA's absence, because even with American membership, the veto system meant the League could be paralysed by any one determined member."

 Keep building this topic